-The thumb hole is used on protective sleeves to prevent the sleeve from slipping when a worker reaches up.
+The thumb hole is used on protective sleeves as a way to prevent the sleeve from slipping when a worker reaches up.
 Without a thumb hole, the sleeve can slide down, leaving the wrist vulnerable to cuts and lacerations.

 The TDM-100 cut test steps:

 - The glove sample is placed on a conductive strip and loaded onto the TDM-100.

 - A straight blade is loaded into the machine.

 - Weight is added to serve as force.

 - The blade is replaced with a new one to ensure accuracy.